arcee-ai/mergekit/README.md

 This provides basic tokenizer selection but lacks the fine-grained control of the modern `tokenizer` field.

+#### Unsafe legacy-style embedding truncation

+`mergekit-yaml config.yml output/ --unsafe-truncate-embeddings` opts into tokenizer-unaware truncation, similar to the old `rectify_embed` behavior.
+**Not recommended: use tokenizer configuration instead.** This option assumes every retained token ID has the same meaning in every input; it does not check that assumption and can produce a broken model even when all shapes match.

+- Disabled by default and independent of `--allow-crimes`.
+- Only parameters with a `vocabulary_axis` (including output heads and biases) are affected.
+Trailing token slices along that axis are discarded to match the smallest input; all other dimensions must match and are never cropped.
+- If `tokenizer` or `tokenizer_source` is configured, tokenizer alignment takes precedence and this option has no effect.
+- Each actual truncation logs the tensor name, original shapes, retained shape, and a warning about discarded tokens and assumed token-ID compatibility.
+- This is a legacy compatibility escape hatch, not vocabulary repair.
+Configs and tokenizers follow the normal save/copy behavior without truncation-specific validation or repair.
+Vocabulary sizes, embedding/head shapes, and token IDs may disagree; the output may not load or generate correctly.
+If that is a problem, use tokenizer alignment instead.

+For direct Python callers, `mergekit.merge_methods.preprocessing.truncate_vocabulary(group)` performs the same explicit preprocessing on a `TensorGroup` with `vocabulary_axis` set, preserving input IDs, base designation, and borrowed tensor storage.
+Callers remain responsible for tokenizer and output-config consistency.
+Merge methods themselves still require matching tensor shapes.

 ### Chat Template Configuration

 The optional `chat_template` field allows overriding the chat template used for the merged model.